 2. Come during off-season.
 Fewer visitors help yield the most relaxing experience.
 Beaches are less crowded too.
 Best dates are from late August through early December and following Spring Break until early June.

 3. Walk in Hawaii.
-The Ala Wai Canal in Honolulu, the 8 mile oceanfront Kauai Path and Maui’s Wailea Beach Walk are examples that offer some great free exercise.
-The options are endless.
+The Ala Wai Canal in Honolulu, the 8 mile oceanfront Kauai Path and Maui’s Wailea Beach Walk are three examples that offer some great free exercise.
+The options are virtually endless.

 4. Get in or on the water.
 Try an outrigger canoe ride, snorkel, surf and swim.
 These are great ways to burn calories and get in shape on your Hawaii vacation.

 5. Hike Hawaii.
 Exhilarating and unforgettable Hawaii hiking awaits you.
 Options to consider include Diamond Head or more difficult Koko Head crater hikes on Oahu.
-Also strenuous Alakai Swamp, Na Pali Coast (temporarily closed) and Awaawapuhi hikes on Kauai.
+Also strenuous Alakai Swamp, Na Pali Coast (just reopened) and Awaawapuhi hikes on Kauai.
 Plus Waipio Valley, Pololu Valley, and Mauna Loa Lookout hikes on the Big Island.
 On Maui it ranges from easy Iao Valley State Park trail to the more challenging Pipiwai trail to Waimoku Falls in Haleakala National Park.

 6. Come prepared.
 If you’re not used to being active, you may want to start an exercise program well before you leave.
 If you haven’t come prepared, be careful for example about the hikes you select, so as not to ruin your Hawaii vacation.
 That way you’ll be in shape to enjoy the best of the islands and face less risk of exhaustion or injury.